 With the highly personalized model of care that my business is set up to provide, we can really listen to our clients, which sometimes is all they need.
 Some yoga stretches and deep breathing exercises help too 😉

-So whether you sense you are lacking mobility, strength, or are afraid to move thinking you're going to do more damage to your back, please please seek out a Physical Therapy evaluation.
+If you are curious about where you may be lacking mobility, strength, or are wondering where your back pain is coming from, please please seek out a Physical Therapy evaluation.

 Gone are the days where you need a referral to go to PT (in most states, including WI!)
 PT's are trained to spot red flags and will tell you if you need to go to a doctor.